Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 If you charge your electric car using mains electricity, the train likely wins.
 But if you can charge up with solar, the electric car starts vying for the #1 spot.

 It would be a tall order to power the entire journey using solar-generated electricity.
 A 45kWh Volkswagen ID3, for example, has a 200-mile range.
-Leave with a full battery and you might get away with one top-up at a public chargepoint.
+Leave with a full battery and you might get away with one top-up at a public EV chargepoint.

 About Powerverse